teslamotors/ttpoe/README.md

 GIT repo info and unit tests

 The source code git repo is at https://github.com/teslamotors/ttpoe.
 The code for modttpoe is under the 'modttpoe' subdir.
 The compilation is controlled via a top level Makefile in order to allow related modules to share symbols.
-Compilation is done as follows:
+Compilation is done as follows (gcc, linux-5.15-0-48-generic, ubuntu22):

     $ pwd
     GIT_HEAD